CrowdSec IP Reputation

 Enroll with the CrowdSec Console (optional)

 Enrolling your LAPI with the CrowdSec Console lets you view blocked IPs, manage scenarios, and opt into premium blocklists from a web UI.
-The quickstart script prompts for an enrollment key and registers it automatically.
-To enroll an existing deployment:
+Enrollment is always a manual step: the quickstart script prints the command to run once setup finishes, but does not perform the enrollment for you.
+To enroll any deployment:

 docker compose exec crowdsec cscli console enroll <your-enrollment-key>